armysquadbyag/voot/README.md

 ## Credits

-Kenil For coding this bot 🤓
+* Kenil For coding this bot 🤓
-\nMe for adding heroku support 😌
+* Me for adding heroku support 😌